matthewbrake/ocr-bill-v3/GUIDE/04-AI-Integration.md

 -   **Model**: User-configurable (e.g., `llava`, `moondream`).
 -   **SDK**: Uses direct `fetch` calls to the Ollama server's REST API.
 -   **Method**: It sends the master prompt as a system message and the image as part of the user message.
 It requests JSON output by setting `format: "json"`.
 While this works well, it's slightly less strict than Gemini's schema enforcement.
--   **Discovery**: The `ollamaService.ts` module includes functions to test the connection to the user's Ollama server and fetch a list of available multimodal models, which are then shown in the settings dropdown.
+-   **Discovery**: The `ollamaService.ts` module includes functions to test the connection to the user's Ollama server and fetch a list of available multimodal models, which are then shown in the settings panel.

 ### 3. OpenAI